Skip to main content

 Avignon table setting in sunshine

 Pick-up around 10:30 at the Avignon TGV train station (or at your Avignon hotel should you arrive the day before).
 We kick off the week of slow travel and inspiration with a garden tour at the Abbey Saint André across the Rhone River from Avignon.
-After our picnic lunch we make our way to the Ventoux region (near the legendary Mont Ventoux mountain) and settle into our charming countryside B&B. Dinner this evening at a favorite restaurant for its Provencal cuisine and stunning view of the Mont Ventoux.
+After our garden lunch we make our way to the Ventoux region (near the legendary Mont Ventoux mountain) stopping in a hilltop village with a castle (Le Barroux) and then on to our charming countryside B&B. Dinner this evening at a quaint restaurant tucked away by a river.

 aroma plants